Kovah/LinkAce-Website/content/docs/v1/configuration/system-settings.md

 ### `APP_USER_AGENT`

 Change the User Agent that is used in LinkAce to make requests to website.
 Can be helpful if LinkAce is blocked often by sites when it tries to gather metadata.
+Please note that it's important to wrap the User Agent in quotes (`"`) in your .env file.

 * Possible Value(s): a valid User Agent string
 * Default value: `LinkAce/1 (https://github.com/Kovah/LinkAce)`
-* Example: `APP_USER_AGENT=Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/97.0.4692.71 Safari/537.36`
+* Example: `APP_USER_AGENT="Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/97.0.4692.71 Safari/537.36"`